smartman1234/Realty/README.md

 - Fill the listing form and List your asset
 - Mint an NFT for the asset right after you've submitted the asset for listing.
 - Check [`Featured Properties`](https://realty-app.netlify.app/properties) to view your publicly listed asset.
+- Click deposit, to deposit token amount into user's savings account.
+- Start Savings, creates a saving account for a user.
+Permits property saving listing.

 ## Tools Used
 - Solidity